anirvan/yahoo-group-archive-tools/README.md

 ### 3.1.
 Censored email addresses (major problem)

-The Yahoo Groups API redacts emails found in message headers and bodies, so "ceo@ford.com" becomes "ceo@...".
-When they redact email addresses found in headers, they mess with MessageIDs, From lines, etc.
+The Yahoo Groups API redacts emails found in message headers.
+For example, they'll rewrite `ceo@ford.com` as `ceo@...`.

+Why is this bad?

-* In some cases, deleting hostnames from headers causes the emails to be unparseable by client software that expect valid hostnames.
+* Deleting hostnames from headers could cause the emails to be unparseable by client software expecting valid hostnames.

-* And it also causes problems for humans trying to tell the difference between users with similar emails.
-For example, you can't tell the difference between `ceo@gm.com` and `ceo@toyota.com` when both users' emails are truncated down to "ceo@..."
+* It can also cause problems for humans trying to tell the difference between users.
+For example, you can't tell the difference between `ceo@ford.com` and `ceo@toyota.com` when both are truncated to `ceo@...`.

-This tool attempts to compensate for some of the redaction.
+#### How we're trying to fix it

 Because the API tells us the submitting Yahoo user's username, we can make a fake email domain that preserves the part before the @ in